Fudan-iGEM/2023-wiki/docs/src/results.md

 ### Anti-UV Module

-In the Anti-UV module, we introduced various **DNA repair or binding proteins** (Rv Dsup, FEN1, XRCC1, and *Hypsibius exemplaris* mtSSB) (Details in [BBa_K4765025](http://parts.igem.org/Part:BBa_K4765025), [BBa_K4765018](http://parts.igem.org/Part:BBa_K4765018), [BBa_K4765019](http://parts.igem.org/Part:BBa_K4765019), and [BBa_K4765016](http://parts.igem.org/Part:BBa_K4765016)) and enzymes (MysA/B/C/D/H) (Details in [Part:BBa_K4765118](http://parts.igem.org/Part:BBa_K4765118)) that regulate **UV-absorbing substances** to enhance *E. coli* ’s resistance to UV radiation.
+In the Anti-UV module, we introduced various **DNA repair or binding proteins** (Rv Dsup, FEN1, XRCC1, and *Hypsibius exemplaris* mtSSB) (sequence details and functional characterization in [BBa_K4765025](http://parts.igem.org/Part:BBa_K4765025), [BBa_K4765018](http://parts.igem.org/Part:BBa_K4765018), [BBa_K4765019](http://parts.igem.org/Part:BBa_K4765019), and [BBa_K4765016](http://parts.igem.org/Part:BBa_K4765016)) and MAA producing enzymes (MysA/B/C/D/H, details in [Part:BBa_K4765118](http://parts.igem.org/Part:BBa_K4765118)) that regulate **UV-absorbing substances** to enhance *E. coli* ’s resistance to UV radiation.

-We employed the Colony-Forming Unit (CFU) assay.
-After plasmid transformation and plating, we shielded one/half of the agar plate from UV light using a black cloth, while the other one/half was exposed to UV irradiation (6W power) with wavelengths of 254 nm and 365 nm for 10 seconds.
+We employed the [Colony-Forming Unit](/experiments/#cfu-counting) (CFU) assay.
+After plasmid transformation and plating, we shielded half of the agar plate from UV light using a black paperboard, while the other half was exposed to UV irradiation (6W power) with combined wavelengths of 254 nm and 365 nm for 10 seconds.

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/4765/wiki/results-wyj/uv.jpg" style='width:50%'>
     <br>
     <div>
     	<p><small style="color: gray">Figure 2: Anti-UV Assay<br>
-            After plating, half of the plate is exposed to UV radiation. </small></p>
+            After plating, half of the plate is exposed to UV radiation.
+In the initial phase of assay development, we tried to shield the place with a smaller paperboard (shown on the right).
+We found the boundary of UV vs not-irradiated is not clear, and there is no need to try smaller paperboard.
+For CFU, it is better to UV the entire plate or not, to avoid counting confusion at the boundary.</small></p>
     </div>
 </div>

 Our experimental results demonstrated that most DNA repair and binding proteins exhibited **a higher survival rate** compared to plain *E. coli*, indicating improved anti-UV tolerance, especially XRCC1 and FEN1.
 We hypothesized that these proteins function by aiding in DNA repair or binding to DNA, thus shielding chromatin from hydroxyl radicals induced by UV radiation.
-Interestingly, we observed that the expression of green fluorescence **(stayGold)** in *E. coli*, intended as a negative control, significantly enhanced the survival rate.
+Interestingly, we observed that the expression of green fluorescence [stayGold (BBa_K4162001)](http://parts.igem.org/Part:BBa_K4162001) in *E. coli*, intended as a negative control, significantly increased the survival rate.
 We suspected that this effect may be due to fluorescent protein absorbing a certain amount of UV radiation through structural changes.

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/4765/wiki/results-wyj/uvresults.png" style='width:40%'>
     <br>
     <div>
-    	<p><small style="color: gray">Figure 3: Survival Rate after UV Exposure<br> Percentage of viable <em>E. coli</em> expressing proteins following UV radiation exposure<br> (Note: The quantitative graph is based on the whole plate CFU to avoid the blurriness at the boundaries of the cloth-shielded area from UV.)</small></p>
+    	<p><small style="color: gray">Figure 3: Survival Rate after UV Exposure<br> Percentage of viable <em>E. coli</em> expressing proteins following UV radiation exposure<br> (Note: The quantitative graph is based on the whole plate CFU to avoid the blurriness at the boundaries of the paperboard-shielded area from UV.)</small></p>
     </div>
 </div>